esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 Oh, I will rise… I will rise.

 ---
+## Key Takeaways

+- **Honesty is the doorway to healing.** You can't heal what you won't name.
+Stop defending the swamp and start seeing it for what it truly is—a place of disconnection and slow death.
+- **Performance exhausts; authenticity frees.** The impostor self keeps you trapped in endless striving.
+Grace meets you as you are, not as you pretend to be.
+- **Your restlessness is a mercy.** The deep thirst you feel isn't a flaw—it's your soul refusing to settle for substitutes and pointing you toward the living water you actually need.
+- **Powerlessness is the prerequisite for grace.** God doesn't wait for you to clean up or prove yourself worthy.
+He reaches into the muck while you're still broken and says, "Come as you are."

+---
 ## Reflections for the Road

 These aren't questions to answer quickly.
 They're invitations to be honest.